 Pros of DIY

-✔️ Price; usually cheaper but bare in mind your time spent should also be factored in to this equation.
+✔️ Price; usually cheaper but bear in mind your time spent should also be factored into this equation.

 ✔️ New Skills; the best way to learn is to do,